Nuts and Bolts Research Methods Symposium (14th Annual)

 Click here for a description of each presentation

 Who Should Attend

-Directions: The symposium will be held at the UTC University Center in the Tennessee and Raccoon Mountain Rooms.
-The University Center is 0.4 miles from the Erlanger Hospital Baroness Campus.
-Most attendees should walk to the symposium from Erlanger because limited parking (at the meters and in the 5th Street Parking Garage) will be available at UTC.
-From Erlanger, go west on Third Street (up the hill), turn left on Palmetto Street, and turn right on Fifth Street.
+Location & Directions: The symposium will be held at the UTC University Center in the Tennessee and Raccoon Mountain Rooms.
+Parking will be limited at UTC on the street and in the 5th Street parking garage, so we recommend that UT and Erlanger faculty & staff walk to the symposium from Erlanger if you are capable (a .5 mile walk) and if the weather is suitable.
+To Walk to Nuts & Bolts from Erlanger: From Erlanger, go west on Third Street (up the hill), turn left on Palmetto Street, and turn right on Fifth Street.
 You’ll see the UTC Bookstore on the left, which is in the University Center.
 Enter here.
 There will be signs to guide you to the Tennessee Room.

 Conference Attire: We encourage you to be comfortable at this quality educational experience.
 Casual business attire and a light sweater or jacket are suggested.

 AMA Credit: The University of Tennessee College of Medicine designates this live activity for a maximum of 5.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.